 The Eye Lifting Treatment has plenty of fruit extracts for healthy nutrient contributions as well, so you’re not missing out on Drunk Elephant’s bioflavonoid derivative, aka Hesperidin Methyl Chalcon.

 Wake up, buttercup!
 It’s time to seize the day and get that glow on.
 But can you really seize the day when you’ve just paid $78 for less than one ounce of serum?
 Debatable.

-If you can’t stomach that, I recommend Winky Lux’s Orange You Bright Vitamin C Brightening Serum.
+If you can’t stomach that, I recommend bliss’ Bright Idea Vitamin C + Tri-Peptide Brightening Serum.

-The Potent Vitamin Complex, aka l-ascorbic acid, ferulic acid, and vitamin E, is what Drunk Elephant relies on in its C-Firma Fresh Day Serum, while its dupe runs with jeju guava extract, which is filled with antioxidants and helps fight aging as well as environmental aggressors.
+The Potent Vitamin Complex, aka l-ascorbic acid, ferulic acid, and vitamin E, is what Drunk Elephant relies on in its C-Firma Fresh Day Serum, while its dupe brings vitamin C and licorice root extract to brighten and fight aging.

-And where Winky Lux really takes off: the incorporation of peptides, which help aid collagen production and complement skin elasticity.
+And where bliss really takes off: the incorporation of peptides, which help aid collagen production and complement skin elasticity.

 Sorry, Drunk Elephant – I’ll take a dupe who does more any day.